NowickiLukasz/premium-cocktails-ci-pp5/README.md

 - Allow for dynamic addition of extra ingredients in the recipe
 - Allow for a search feature for ingredient names in a drop down format

-# bugs through work
+# Bugs
 1. Images would not load.
-- found that i needed to have an if statement to load images if there was no image loaded for a certain item the page qould crash
+- I found that i needed to have an if statement to load images if there was no image loaded for a certain item the page would crash

-2. Needs to be fixed
-- header section is very tall

 3. Sorting function would not work throught te development.
-- Had to place the category into the products view rather than the shop one
+- Had to place the category into the products view rather than the shop view

+4. Heroku database updates
+- Through this project heroku updated the database urls.
+This caused the project to shut down twice.
+The solution was to go to heroku, copy the new database url and replace it in the gitpod variables.

 # Deployment